Protests against Samsung: Sit-in at Samsung HQ (2015-2018)

 In October 2015, protesters led and organized by Hwang Sang-ki and Banolim initiated a non-violent sit-in protest beneath Samsung's headquarters in Seoul.
 The protesters conducted public memorials and candlelight rallies in order to attract further attention.
 Also present during the protests was a papier-mâché figure of Hwang Yu-mi, making reference to the origins of this instance of organized opposition against Samsung.

 The catalyst for the sit-in was the breakdown of talks between Samsung and Banolim over the administration of the compensation fund set up by Samsung after its 2014 apology.
 Despite hearing the conditions of Banolim and the impacted families, Samsung ultimately imposed a compensation framework that, at least in Banolim's opinion, was not acceptable to the families of its workers.

 Lacking a response from Samsung, the sit-in went on for over 1,000 days and garnered a great deal of attention.
 The protesters also created a shrine to the Samsung workers who died after working in semiconductor fabrication.
 Roughly ten months into the sit-in, the UN Special Rapporteur on Human Rights and Hazardous Materials publicly questioned the South Korean government for withholding relevant information from the families of Samsung workers and spoke out against Samsung's treatment of its workers in semiconductor plants.
 On the 600th day of the protest, the Secretary-General of the International Trade Union Confederation (ITUC) visited the protest site to support their cause and raised the issue in a meeting with President Moon Jae the following day.
 A few months later, the ITUC published a report titled "Samsung - Modern Tech, Medieval Conditions" as a part of its "End Corporate Greed" campaign.

 On the 776th day of the sit-in, which coincided with the ten-year anniversary of the creation of Banolim, a widely covered press conference was held with Banolim and activists from more than 100 other groups during which they once again called for Samsung to take responsibility and fairly compensate the workers' families.
-In July 2018, 1,000 protesters joined together and formed a ring around the Samsung HQ to commemorate the 1,000th day of the sit-in protest.
+In July 2018, 1,000 protesters joined and formed a ring around the Samsung HQ to commemorate the 1,000th day of the sit-in protest.
 Less than a month after this, Samsung contacted Banolim to reinitiate compensation discussions and the company agreed to enter into binding mediation.